-Contugas has been managing the recovery of the accounts receivable of its three main clients whose debt as of December 31, 2020 is for US\$ 151,553 thousand (US\$ 103,906 thousand as of December 31, 2019); The Company's legal advisors believe that there is a high probability of success of recovering the portfolio between 2022 and 2025.
-With these actions, Management estimates that the Company will reverse the expected credit loss for such accounts receivable recognized in previous periods, such reversal would generate a profit for the period.
+The Company has been managing the recovery of the portfolio of two of its main clients whose debt as of December 31, 2021 is US\$ 83,166 thousand (US\$ 61,822 thousand as of December 31, 2020); The Company's legal advisors believe that there is a high probability of success in recovering the portfolio related to the capacity reserve between the years 2022 and 2023.

+With these actions, Management estimates that the Company will reverse the expected credit loss for these accounts receivable recognized in previous periods.
+Such reversal would generate a gain in the period in which it is made.